mystyButterfly/react-router/README.md

 This is small project for junior developers.

 I used here different elements from React Router.
-Then I learned I needed the same one.
-Whar's why I decide to share.
+When I was learning React Router I needed the same one.
+That why I decide to share.

 I created this in React and Vite.
 You can see more about in internet about this.
 Just search "npm create vite".